-You may earn back up to 30 missed points.
-To earn these points, find a periodical article on the Internet about the use of writing in a business, industrial, or technological setting and type a 1-page summary and critique of the article.
+To earn extra credit points, find an article on the Internet about the use of writing in a business, industrial, or technological setting and type a 1-page summary and critique of the article.
 Each summary/critique must be written carefully and thoughtfully and is worth 10 points.
+You may submit up to 3 of these summaries/critiques for a maximum of 30 points.
 Turn in each summary/critique as an attachment to an e-mail to the instructor and include the URL, or web address, of the article.
 The last day to turn in a summary/critique is the last day that assignments are due for the course (see Course Schedule).